-Stenhouse et al. (2006b) also underscored the value of establishing a technical standard for risk assessment.
+Stenhouse et al. (2006b) also underscore the value of establishing a technical standard for risk assessment.

 A generic quantitative risk assessment for CCS was attempted by Vendrig et al. (2003).
-They did not focus exclusively on the underground part of the storage, considering also surface transport and injection facilities.
-As for the geological part, they identified major hazards through a "Structured What-If Technique" involving an expert panel.
-But they failed to give quantitative estimates for the risk: they recognized that considerable uncertainties surround the various parameters and processes, and that risk levels "would be extremely site-specific."
+They do not focus exclusively on the underground part of the storage, considering also surface transport and injection facilities.
+As for the geological part, they identify major hazards through a "Structured What-If Technique" involving an expert panel.
+But they do not give quantitative estimates for the risk due to the considerable uncertainties that surround the various parameters and processes, concluding that risk levels "would be extremely site-specific."

-Bowden and Rigg (2004) proposed in more detail the assessment methodology exploited by the GEODISC project: a systematic quantitative process based on the judgment of a panel of experts.
+Bowden and Rigg (2004) propose in more detail the assessment methodology used by the GEODISC project: a systematic quantitative process based on the judgment of a panel of experts.
 Key risk events are identified in a list and evaluated in terms of likelihood, consequences and time scale of occurrence.
 Six key performance indicators are computed and compared against acceptability criteria.
 This method (entitled RISQUE) has been used for several sites in Australia.

-Wildenborg et al. (2004) recommended a scenario approach based on a FEP database.
+Wildenborg et al. (2004) recommend a scenario approach based on a FEP database.
 The FEPs are screened and grouped then combined to form long-term evolution scenarios.
 Conceptual models are developed to represent these scenarios.
 Probabilistic simulations can then be run on numerical models to assess the risks.
 Such work is supported by the detailed FEP database constructed by TNO.
 Quintessa has also developed a FEPs database that can be used in a scenario approach (Maul et al., 2005; Savage et al., 2004).
 A FEPs database can be employed both in a "bottom-up" development of scenarios and models (as described by Wildenborg et al., 2004) and in a "top-down" auditing of scenarios or models that are established by other means.

-Viswanathan et al. (2008) and Stauffer et al. (2009) presented a hybrid system-process model (CO2-PENS) that is based on a PID-like approach to extending a FEPs analysis.
-The CO2-PENS tool aims at integrating in a system-level model a number of process-level models representing:
+Viswanathan et al. (2008) and Stauffer et al. (2009) present a hybrid system-process model ( $CO_2$ -PENS) that is based on a PID-like approach to extending a FEPs analysis.
+The $CO_2$ -PENS tool aims at integrating in a system-level model a number of process-level models representing: